heenathaker/github-use-resources/README.md

 ## Summary of Suggested Use

+***Note: This is not meant to duplicate or replace other guides, like the above... they are written well and I like them.
+This is more to pull out our main thoughts to figure out what we're thinking and create a short version that references the more in-depth material.***

 * Gov't should be 1 organization
 * Agencies should each be separate organizations
 * Setup a small number of Owners for the organization that will administer it